ldpliu/enhancements-1/enhancements/sig-architecture/30-clusterset-override/README.md

   clusterLabel: clusterAttribute=backup
 ```

-This managedClusterSet includes all clusters with label `clusterAttribute=backup`, So I could use this clusterset to select all backup clusters.
+This managedClusterSet includes all clusters with label `clusterAttribute=backup`, So I could use this managedClusterSet to select all backup clusters.

 ### As a DEV team member, I want to create a managedClusterSet to group clusters based on the middleware enabled on these clusters, so I could run special applications in these clusters.
 1. Cluster admin should give SRE team members the following permissions to allow them create clusters and deploy applications in these clusters
-- `create`/`update`/`delete` permissions for ManagedClusters
+- `create`/`update`/`delete` permissions for managedClusters
 - `create`/`update`/`delete` permissions for subresource `managedclusters/label` with value `middlewareEnabled=true`

 The permissions should be like: